 Thrangu Sekhar Retreat Center is situated in the hills forming the eastern rim of the Kathmandu Valley, just below a cave where the revered Tibetan yogi, Milarepa, practised.
 It was established in 2004 by the Lord of Refuge, Khenchen Thrangu Rinpoche, to serve as the main retreat for the Thrangu Monastery lamas selected to undertake the traditional three-year three-fortnight retreat.
 Thrangu Rinpoche named the retreat ‘Sekhar’ after the famous tower built by Milarepa during his arduous training under Marpa Lotsawa.

-Several lamas are resident and teaching in the retreat centre: Drupon Khen Rinpoche Karma Lhabu, Drupon Lama Dawa Phurba, Drupon Khenpo Wangchuk, Lama Samten from Ganden monastery, Geshe Tsering who was invited from Sera and Lopon Norbu who was invited from Namdroling.
+Several lamas are resident and teaching in the retreat centre: Drupon Khen Rinpoche Karma Lhabu, Drupon Lama Dawa Phurba, Drupon Khenpo Wangchuk, Lama Samten from Ganden monastery, Geshe Sonam Drakpa who was invited from Drepung.

-At the time of writing, eight cycles of three-year three-fortnight retreat have been completed at the retreat centre; the ninth cycle is ongoing and the tenth cycle will commence at the Tibetan new year 2148 (2022 of the western calendar.)
-One six-year retreat has been completed and the second is on going.
+At the time of writing, eight cycles of three-year three-fortnight retreat have been completed at the retreat centre; the ninth cycle and tenth cycles are ongoing.
+One six-year retreat has been completed and the second and third are ongoing.

 The Five Excellences of Thrangu Sekhar Retreat Center